 2020 - REPORT - COVID-19 AND TRANSATLANTIC SECURITY

 “A global pandemic is not a question of if, but when and how bad”.
 Variations of this statement have over the years been repeated by countless health experts, yet when in late 2019 a novel coronavirus emerged in the Chinese city of Wuhan, much of the world found…

 2020 - REPORT - SECURITY AND POLITICAL DYNAMICS IN THE GULF

 As the COVID-19 pandemic and ensuing recession are transforming the global security landscape, the Gulf region finds itself in a particularly vulnerable situation.
 The region’s volatile security environment was already of significant concern to the Allies and the…

-2020 - THE NATO-EU PARTNERSHIP IN A CHANGING GLOBAL CONTEXT
+2020 - REPORT - THE NATO-EU PARTNERSHIP IN A CHANGING GLOBAL CONTEXT

 Sonia KRIMI (France)

 The relationship between NATO and the European Union (EU) – arguably the two most powerful multilateral bodies in modern history – is a recurring theme in international political debates, not only in Europe but also in NATO.
 Indeed, some members of the latter – not…